 Excelsior University's approach to general education aims to prepare students to engage with complexity and change, to be productive, open-minded, and intellectually curious members of their communities and workplaces, and to develop a love of lifelong learning.
-Excelsior's general education program consists of two interrelated features:

-- 1. a set of seven general education career competency areas threaded throughout the entire curriculum, and - 2. a standardized credit distribution requirement that ensures breadth across the arts and sciences, including the humanities, social sciences/history, and natural sciences/mathematics, as well as basic skills in writing and information literacy.
+Excelsior's general education program consists of a standardized credit distribution requirement that ensures breadth across the arts and sciences, including the humanities, social sciences/history, and natural sciences/mathematics, as well as basic skills in writing and information literacy.